ethereum/ethereum-org-website/src/content/developers/docs/oracles/index.md

 The oracle contract exposes some functions which client contracts call when making a data request.
 Upon receiving a new query, the smart contract will emit a [log event](/developers/docs/smart-contracts/anatomy/#events-and-logs) with details of the data request.
 This notifies off-chain nodes subscribed to the log (usually using something like the JSON-RPC `eth_subscribe` command), who proceed to retrieve data defined in the log event.

 Below is an [example oracle contract](https://medium.com/@pedrodc/implementing-a-blockchain-oracle-on-ethereum-cedc7e26b49e) by Pedro Costa.
-This is a simple oracle service that can query off-chain APIs upon request by other smart contracts and store the requsted information on the blockchain:
+This is a simple oracle service that can query off-chain APIs upon request by other smart contracts and store the requested information on the blockchain:

 ```solidity
 pragma solidity >=0.4.21 <0.6.0;